Maronites: Etymology

 Maronites derive their name from Maron, a 4th-century Syriac Christian saint venerated by multiple Christian traditions.
-He is often conflated with John Maron, the first Maronite Patriarch, who ruled 685-707.
+He is often conflated with John Maron, the first Maronite Patriarch, who ruled 685–707.

 History

 Antiquity

 Maronite villagers building a church in the region of Mount Lebanon, 1920s.

 Our Lady of Lebanon Cathedral Brooklyn in New York City.

 Although Christianity existed in Roman Phoenice since the time of the Apostles, Christians were a minority among the majority pagans by the time Emperor Theodosius I issued The Edict of Thessalonica in 380 AD.
-The coastal cities of Tyre and Sidon remained prosperous during Roman rule, but Phoenicia had ceased to be the maritime empire it once was centuries ago and the north of Berytus (Beirut) and the mountains of Lebanon concentrated a big part of the intellectual and religious activities.
+The coastal cities of Tyre and Sidon remained prosperous during Roman rule, but Phoenicia had ceased to be the maritime power centre it had once been centuries ago and the north of Berytus (Beirut) and the mountains of Lebanon concentrated a big part of the intellectual and religious activities.
 Very few Roman temples were built in the coastal cities, hence the reason for the reign of paganism in the interior of the land.

 The Maronite movement reached Lebanon when in 402 AD Saint Maron's first disciple, Abraham of Cyrrhus, who was called the Apostle of Lebanon, realized that there were many non-Christians in Lebanon and so he set out to convert the Phoenician inhabitants of the coastal lines and mountains of Lebanon, introducing them to the way of Saint Maron.
-In 451 AD, the Maronites followed the Council of Chalcedon, rejecting both monophysitism and miaphysitisim in favor of maintaining full communion with the then united Catholic Church.
-This conflict is thought to have resulted among other things in a massacre of 350 monks from the monastery of Maron in 517 AD, though the person who gave the order (some accuse the Monophysite Emperor Anastasius I, others the Miaphysite Severus of Antioch and Peter of Apamea) and the event itself have been debated.
+In 451 AD, the Maronites followed the Council of Chalcedon, rejecting both monophysitism and miaphysitism in favor of maintaining full communion with the majority of Christian churches in the Roman Empire.
+This conflict is thought to have resulted, among other things, in a massacre of 350 monks from the monastery of Maron in 517 AD, though the person who gave the order (some accuse the Monophysite Emperor Anastasius I, others the Miaphysite Severus of Antioch and Peter of Apamea) and the event itself have been debated.

-Following the Muslim conquest of the Levant in 637 AD, the Christians living in the low lands and coastal cities began to settle in the Mount Lebanon and to the coastal cities of the coast which did not particularly interest the Muslim Arabs; the area consisting of those regions extending from Sidon in the South and up to Batroun and the south of Tripoli in the north.
+Following the Muslim conquest of the Levant in 637 AD, the Christians living in the low lands and coastal cities began to settle in the Mount Lebanon area and to those coastal cities which did not particularly interest the Muslim Arabs; the area consisting of those regions extending from Sidon in the South and to Batroun and the south of Tripoli in the north.
 The Arab conquerors settled in various cities of the coast to reduce Byzantine interference even though they were not interested in maritime trade.
 Since the mountains offered no attraction to them, the Christians continued to settle in the Mountains of Lebanon.
 The Christians that chose to remain in the newly Arab-controlled areas and inhabited by the Arab invaders gradually became a minority and many of those converted to Islam in order to escape taxation and to further their own political and professional advancement.